mynameisi/extract_all_subfolder_videos/README.md

 # extract_all_subfolder_videos
- This python script extracts all the videos files from folder A to folder B
+- This python script extracts all the videos files from folder A to folder B
+- it would show a progress bar during the process